mukundhan-zen/stampzyNew/MVP-SCOPE.md

 # MVP SCOPE
-## Feature: User Registration & Login (Custom Auth)
+## Feature: User Registration & Login (Supabase Auth)

 ### Description

- Secure sign-up and login with username, email, and password (no third-party auth).
-Account lockout, password strength, and session management.
+ Enable users to register and log in securely using Supabase Auth (email/password).
+Supports standard authentication flows, session management, and email verification.

  ###Scope

- Covers all flows for user registration, login, session management, and password security using a custom backend authentication system.
-Includes unique username/email enforcement, password hashing, account lockout after failed attempts, and secure session tokens.
+ All registration and login flows for web, tablet, and mobile using Supabase Auth.
+Includes email/password registration, login, secure session management, and email verification.
+No custom authentication or third-party social logins in MVP.

 ## Feature: Collection-First Layout & Visual Hierarchy

 ### Description

- Visually-focused dashboard and item screens, with stamp images as the hero content.
-Progressive disclosure of detailed metadata and cataloging info.
+ A mobile-first, visually engaging layout that prioritizes stamp images and key metadata, with clear visual hierarchy and navigation.

  ###Scope

- All main collection, item, and dashboard screens prioritize stamp images and key metadata.
-Uses a visual hierarchy and progressive disclosure for advanced details.
-Adheres to brand color palette and mobile-first design.
+ Dashboard, item detail, and list views with stamp images as primary content, key metadata as secondary, and detailed cataloging info as tertiary.
+Adheres to brand color palette and design guidelines.
+Progressive disclosure for advanced fields.

 ## Feature: Responsive Navigation

 ### Description

- Device-optimized navigation (sidebar for desktop/tablet, bottom tab bar for mobile).
-Easy access to dashboard, collections, sales, and settings.
+ Device-optimized navigation for desktop (sidebar), tablet (collapsible sidebar), and mobile (bottom navigation), with accessible icons and clear routes to all main sections.

  ###Scope

- Implements navigation patterns that adapt to desktop, tablet, and mobile.
-Includes persistent/collapsible sidebars and bottom tab bars, with accessible icons and labels for all major app sections.
+ Navigation adapts to device size and input (touch, keyboard).
+Includes quick access to dashboard, collections, stamps, sales, and settings.
+Uses specified iconography and color palette.

-## Feature: Add Stamp with Detailed Information
+## Feature: Add Stamp Workflow

 ### Description

- Add new stamps with high-res images, metadata, purchase details, and catalog fields.
-Support for multiple images and advanced cataloging.
+ Allow users to add new stamps with high-resolution images, full metadata, and purchase details.

  ###Scope

- Allows users to add new stamps with comprehensive metadata, multiple high-res images, purchase details, and catalog fields.
-Validates required fields and supports image upload/optimization.
+ Add Stamp form with fields for title, country, year, condition, catalog numbers, denomination, theme, acquisition date, purchase price, seller, taxes, shipping, valuation, notes, and at least 3 high-res images.
+Supports validation, save-as-draft, and multi-currency.

-## Feature: Dashboard: Lists, Metrics & Search
+## Feature: Dashboard: Stamp & Collection Lists, Metrics, and Search

 ### Description

- View and search stamps/collections.
-See key metrics (total spent, earned, budget, collection size).
-Quick access to transaction details.
+ Dashboard displaying searchable, filterable lists of stamps and collections, plus key collection and financial metrics.

  ###Scope

- Dashboard displays searchable/filterable lists of stamps/collections, key metrics widgets, and transaction details.
-Supports fast search, advanced filters, and click-through to details.

-## Feature: Budget Configuration & Monitoring
+ Dashboard with tabbed/labeled lists for stamps and collections, search bar, advanced filters, and metric widgets (total spent, earned, budget, profit/loss, collection size).
+Each stamp entry shows image, title, purchase/sale price, status, and transaction count.

+## Feature: Data Models for Stamps, Collections, Transactions, and Images

 ### Description

- Set and adjust spending limits (weekly, monthly, etc.).
-Visual alerts when approaching/exceeding budget.
+ Robust backend/database structure for stamps, collections, transactions, and images, supporting all required metadata and relationships.

  ###Scope

- Users can set and monitor budgets for stamp purchases, with visual indicators and alerts when approaching or exceeding limits.
-Integrated with purchase workflow and dashboard metrics.
+ Database schemas for stamps, collections, images, and transactions.
+Support for multi-image stamps, metadata, purchase/sale transactions, collection grouping, and future extensibility.
+Enforces user ownership and access control.

-## Feature: Purchase & Sale Workflows
+## Feature: Image Upload, Storage, and Optimization

 ### Description

- Record purchases and sales of stamps/collections.
-Track profit/loss, update inventory, and import/export transactions.
+ Support for high-res, multi-angle image uploads per stamp, with optimized storage and fast viewing.

  ###Scope

- Supports entry and management of purchase and sale transactions for stamps/collections.
-Calculates profit/loss, updates inventory, and allows import/export of transaction data.

-## Feature: Image Upload, Storage & Optimization

-### Description

- Upload, view, and manage high-res images for each stamp.
-Image optimization for fast loading and zoom features.

- ###Scope

- Enables users to upload, view, and manage multiple high-res images per stamp.
-Images are optimized for web performance, with support for zoom and fast loading.

-## Feature: Theme & Accessibility

-### Description

- Modern, eye-friendly color palette.
-Accessibility features (keyboard navigation, screen reader support).

- ###Scope

- Applies a modern, branded color palette and ensures accessibility across all screens.
-Includes keyboard navigation, screen reader support, and compliance with accessibility standards.

-## Feature: Guided Onboarding

-### Description

- Step-by-step onboarding for new users.
-Tips and walkthroughs for first-time setup and cataloging.

- ###Scope

- Provides a guided onboarding flow for new users, including step-by-step instructions, tooltips, and walkthroughs for initial setup and adding the first stamp or collection.
+ Image upload supports at least 3 images per stamp (front, back, optional angle), max 5MB each, WebP/JPEG only.
+Images optimized (conversion, resizing, thumbnails), stored securely, and linked to stamp records.
+Fast loading and zoom supported.
+## USER PREFERENCES:
+Use Supabase Auth for all authentication (no custom or third-party auth in MVP) Mobile-first, visually engaging design
+Adhere to provided brand color palette and UI guidelines Progressive disclosure for advanced features/fields Fast, responsive experience across all devices
+Support for high-res stamp images and detailed metadata User privacy and access control enforced Multi-currency support for purchases